DaddyWarbucks/feathers-fletching/docs/hooks.md

 ## serviceLoader

+**Please note that LazyLoader, ServiceLoader, and these docs are a WIP.
+They are not currently published to NPM and the docs are only published as an easy way for beta testers to see what they are all about.
+If you like this feature or have some feedback, open an issue describing what you like or don't like.
+And hopefully this will be released soon!**

 This section is not a hook per-se, but is an example of how to use the `ServiceLoader` and `LazyLoader` classes to boost performance.
 The `ServiceLoader` class is an abstraction around `feathers-batchloader` which is heavily inspired by [GraphQL DataLoader](https://github.com/graphql/dataloader) with some additional features.
 For more info about how DataLoader works, checkout this awesome video of the [DataLoader Walkthrough](https://www.youtube.com/watch?v=OQTnXNCDywA)

 **Context**